apache/kvrocks/THREAT_MODEL.md

 Trust transitions:

 1. **Connect → AUTH:** a new connection is unauthenticated.
-If `requirepass` (or namespace tokens) are configured, commands are refused until a valid token is presented via `AUTH` *(inferred — Redis-family semantics; default `requirepass` is unset, see §5a)*.
+If `requirepass` (or namespace tokens) are configured, commands are refused until a valid token is presented via `AUTH` *(maintainer —
+   PragmaTwice: commands are refused pre-`AUTH` when a token is configured; default `requirepass` is unset, see §5a)*.
 2. **Namespace token → keyspace:** a namespace-authenticated connection is confined to that namespace's keys and is denied admin/namespace/cluster commands *(maintainer — strict per-namespace keyspace confinement; admin-only metadata)*.